eigerco/polka-storage/docs/src/introduction.md

 This project aims to deliver a Polkadot-native system parachain for data storage.

-Since the Referendum approval, we've been busy developing the parachain, and this is our deliverable for Phase 2, composed of:
+Since the Referendum approval, we've been busy developing the deliverables for Phase 2.

 **For [**Phase 2**](https://polkadot.polkassembly.io/referenda/1150), we have implemented:**